-Reinfeld is serviced with piped potable water from the Pembina Valley Water Cooperative.
+Reinfeld is serviced with piped potable water from the Pembina Valley Water Cooperative (PVWC).
+New connections to the water system are done so through an application process to the PWVC to ensure that there is adequate flow and pressure in the broader PWVC water system.
 There is no community wastewater system, and all lots are serviced with on-site wastewater systems in the form of septic fields.
 The RM of Stanley intends to develop a community wastewater system to service Reinfeld and neighboring communities, which enable higher density development in the future.
 Reinfeld's drainage system consists of open ditches that generally drain northwards.

-6.1 GENERAL POLICIES
+6.1 General Policies

 - 1. Provide a semi-urban level of municipal servicing in the Reinfeld Planning Area that is supplied in an incremental and cost-effective manner. - 2.
-Ensure all new development in the Reinfeld Planning Area is connected to available municipal water and wastewater systems. - 3.
+Ensure all new development in the Reinfeld Planning Area is connected to available municipal water and wastewater systems once available. - 3.
 Limit the RM of Stanley's liability for investment in upgrading existing infrastructure to meet servicing demands of new development. - 4.
-Ensure adequate land drainage and stormwater management systems are in place to service new development while improving and/or limiting contributions to existing drainage issues.
+Ensure adequate land drainage and stormwater management systems are in place to service new development while improving and/or limiting contributions to existing drainage issues. - 5.
+Ensure potable water is available for new development when required.

 - 1. Infrastructure and services systems installed within the Reinfeld Planning Area shall be constructed to the applicable RM of Stanley standards and specifications. - 2.
-Municipal service upsizing and extensions into the Reinfeld Planning Area should be done incrementally and cost-effectively to avoid leapfrog development and ensure municipal infrastructure systems are not hindered. - Servicing requirements shall be determined via engineering studies and infrastructure shall be sized to ensure the Reinfeld Planning Area can adequately accommodate future development servicing needs. - 4.
-The costs of connecting to municipal water and wastewater systems shall be responsibility of developer. - 5.
-Opportunities to partner on joint-infrastructure and servicing projects between the RM of Stanley and City of Winkler for identified Transition Areas are encouraged, including collector roads, trails and municipal services. - 6.
-Developers shall be required to coordinate with underground utility providers (e.g. hydro, natural gas and telecommunications) to bring utilities to individual developments.
+Municipal service upsizing and extensions into the Reinfeld Planning Area should be done incrementally and cost-effectively to avoid leapfrog development and ensure municipal infrastructure systems are not hindered. - 3.
+Servicing requirements shall be determined via engineering studies and infrastructure shall be sized to ensure the Reinfeld Planning Area can adequately accommodate future development servicing needs.

+- 4. The costs of individual service connections (e.g., tie into a water main) to available community water and wastewater systems shall be responsibility of developer. - Opportunities to partner on joint-infrastructure and servicing projects between the RM of Stanley and City of Winkler for identified Transition Areas are encouraged, including collector roads, trails, and municipal services. - 6.
+Developers shall be required to coordinate with underground utility providers (e.g., hydro, natural gas, and telecommunications) to bring utilities to individual developments.

-6.2 WATER AND WASTEWATER
+6.2 Water and Wastewater